Toolz-at/consent-mode-banner-cmp-free-toolz/readme.txt

 == Installation ==

-1. Download the plugin from [GitHub](https://github.com/Toolz-at/consent-mode-banner-cmp-free-toolz) (Code > Download ZIP) or install via the WordPress plugins screen.
+1. Download the plugin from [GitHub](https://github.com/Toolz-at/consent-mode-banner-cmp-toolz) (Code > Download ZIP) or install via the WordPress plugins screen.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to Settings → Consent Mode Banner CMP (Free) - Toolz.
+3. Go to Settings → Consent Mode Banner CMP - Toolz.
 4. Check "Enable Banner" and enter your Banner ID (get it at https://consentmode.toolz.at/en/generator).
 5. Save changes.
 The banner will appear in your site's footer if the ID is valid.